gwilli2/Udacity-Front-End-Final-Project/README.md

 **Note that this regex is NOT a secure method to counter XSS attacks in your application.
 This is a general test to be used for this course but should not be your main line of defense in a production application.**

 If an input fails validation, an error message should appear, giving the user details on why the submission failed.
 These should be updated with the "emailError" div and the "messageError" div.

+Completed the project without directly editing any of the html nor css.
+All content is created by the scripts.js file only.